v7labs/darwin-py/darwin/torch/README.md

 db = get_dataset('bird-species', image_set="train", val_percentage=0.2, test_percentage=0.1)
 ```

-The function `get_dataset` also accepts a list of transform as parameter uisng the parameter `transforms`.
-It also allows you to select the groundtrurth data you are interested in, such as `instance_segmentation`, `image_classification`, or `semantic_segmentation`.
+The function `get_dataset` also accepts a list of transform as parameter using the parameter `transforms`.
+It also allows you to select the ground truth data you are interested in, such as `instance_segmentation`, `image_classification`, or `semantic_segmentation`.
 Finally, it also accepts a Darwin client as a parameter, containing your authenticating credentials in the Darwin.

 ```
 from darwin.torch.dataset import get_dataset